Bahamas Democratic Movement: The Mace incident

 On 3 December 2001, Stuart and Smith dominated the national news when they intentionally disrupted the Sitting of the House of Assembly.
 Both men charged from the Public Gallery onto the House floor and handcuffed themselves to the Mace – a symbol of the House Speaker's authority – in protest against the "unfair gerrymandering of the constituency boundaries by the FNM Administration".
 The Mace was unable to be separated from the men and, thus, the Sitting had to be suspended.
 The pair were jailed for almost two days but no charges were brought against them.
 Ironically, the BDM's Mace Incident was strikingly similar to an event of important political significance in Bahamian history known as Black Tuesday.
-On that particular day, 15 April 1965, then-Opposition Leader and former Prime Minister, Sir Lynden Pindling threw the Mace out of the House of Assembly window in protest against the unfair gerrymandering of constituency boundaries of the then United Bahamian Party (UBP) government.
+On that particular day, 27 April 1965, then-leader of the opposition and former Prime Minister, Sir Lynden Pindling threw the Mace out of the House of Assembly window in protest against the unfair gerrymandering of constituency boundaries of the then United Bahamian Party (UBP) government.